prof-rossetti/intro-to-python/exercises/rock-paper-scissors/README.md

 ### Displaying Results

 After determining the winner, the application should display the results to the user.
-Desired information outputs include:
+Desired information outputs (from start to finish) should include at least the following:

   + A friendly welcome message, including the player's name (by default, use "Player One").
   + The user's selected option